ImageMagick/Usage-Markdown/anim_basics/index.md

 Few animations make use of a dispose previous style of animation, the reason is that it is very difficult for computers to optimise.
 The problem is just what frame should the computer pick to become the background image?
 Simple for us humans to figure out the best image to use, but difficult for a computer decide.
-The best background image to use in an animation may not even be meant to be displayed, such as in the current example, and as such may not exist in a un-optimized version of that animation.
+The best background image to use in an animation may not even be meant to be displayed, such as in the current example, and as such may not exist in an un-optimized version of that animation.

 ### Dispose Background - clear to background {#background}